8 Typical Video not Playing Errors & Their Solutions

 Solution 4.
 Compress large videos to smaller size

 Playing videos in cloud services often requires smaller file sizes.
 For instance, Google Drive maximum playback file size is 300MB.
 So, you can’t play videos in cloud if your video size exceeds the maximum playback size.
-To solve that, you can download the video to watch offline, or compress video to smaller file size before uploading.
+To solve this video not playing issue caused by large file size, you can download the video to watch offline, or compress video to smaller file size before uploading.

-Case 7.
-Video Editor Can’t Import or Black Screen When Playing Videos
+Case 8.
+Solve Video Editor Can’t Import or Black Screen When Playing Videos

-Video not playing but showing black screen, or no video only audio is a typical error when importing videos to video editor software like Adobe Premiere Pro.
+Video not playing but showing black screen, audio video out of sync, or no video only audio is a typical error when importing videos to video editor software like Adobe Premiere Pro.
 So, we take Premiere Pro as an example here.

 - Incompatible video format